 Love is basically everything Winnie the Pooh says!

 I didn’t need to have had cancer to make me feel loved, but I think, maybe, it has made me appreciate it.
 To understand how powerful it is, and how life is all about love.

 I used to think the most powerful emotion was Hope, but of course it is Love.
 Love is the emotion that gets you through tough times, because love is what makes you hope, and gives you strength you didn’t know you had.

 This last year I have felt love, more than ever before.
 So this year there will definitely be chocolates for all on Valentine’s Day.
 Valentine’s Day is not everyone’s thing.
-However I will be celebrating with my boys, my family and my husband.
+However I will be celebrating with my boys and my husband.
 Love is not one thing with one person after all!
 This is because I never want to stop telling them all I love them.
 Life is too short to not celebrate as often as you can, about anything you want, with those you love.